Lenhan231/hugo_aws/content/1-Worklog/1.7-Week7/_index.md

 pre: "<b> 1.7. </b>"
 ---

-**Week:** 2025-10-20 đến 2025-10-24
+**Week:** 2025-10-20 to 2025-10-24
 **Status:** "Done"

 ---

-## Tổng quan tuần 7
+## Week 7 Overview

-Tuần này hoàn thiện vertical slice 0 cho dự án Ebook Demo, tập trung vào contract-first development và tự động hóa kiểm thử.
+This week delivered vertical slice 0 for the Ebook Demo project, emphasizing contract-first development and automated testing to enable an end-to-end demo.

-### Nội dung chính
+### Key Topics

-- Vertical Slice Architecture & phạm vi slice 0
+- Vertical Slice Architecture and the scope of slice 0
-- Contract-first development với OpenAPI + Prism mock
+- Contract-first development with OpenAPI + Prism mocks
 - Next.js 16 App Router & Server Components
-- FastAPI clean architecture và cấu hình CORS
+- FastAPI clean architecture and CORS configuration
-- Schemathesis contract testing & retrospective
+- Schemathesis contract testing and retrospective learnings

-### Labs thực hành
+### Hands-on Labs

-- Checklist demo vertical slice 0
+- Demo checklist for vertical slice 0
-- Mock API với Prism và kết nối Next.js
+- Mock API with Prism and connect it to Next.js
-- Refactor backend FastAPI theo clean architecture
+- Refactor FastAPI backend following clean architecture
-- Chạy Schemathesis và cập nhật workflow chuẩn
+- Run Schemathesis and update the validated workflow